VsFoxaDevs/VsFoxa/README.md

 You must obtain permission to perform the following actions:

 - Redistribute the unmodified engine on a website other than GameBanana, GameJolt, or GitHub.
 - Use parts of this modification in another engine or mod and provide credit.
+(Though, there are things I just took from other engines so you may have to credit for those too.)

 ### Permitted Actions with Conditions